AymericChaverot/AbstractVM/README.md

 - The program must not use any `libc` functions except for those that encapsulate syscalls that have no equivalent in C++

 [Subject](./B-SYN-400_abstractVM.pdf)

+*This project was done in the span of 4 full days of work as part of EPITECH's 2nd year synthesis pool*